-Facility Director PREA Coordinator PREA Compliance Manager Staff Responsible for Risk Screening Medical and Mental Health Staff Residents in Isolation (for risk of sexual victimization/who allege to have suffered sexual abuse -None Residents in Isolation -None LGBTI Residents -None
+Facility Director PREA Coordinator PREA Compliance Manager Staff Responsible for Risk Screening Medical and Mental Health Staff Residents in Isolation (for risk of sexual victimization/who allege to have suffered sexual abuse -None Residents in Isolation - None LGBTI Residents - One resident identified as being bi-sexual.
+PREA Audit Report

 Housing, bed, program, education and work assignments are based on the PREA Screening Report.
 LGBTI residents are not placed in particular housing, bed, program, education and work assignments.
 Their identification or status is not considered as an indicator of likelihood of being sexually abusive.
 Interviews with the Facility PREA Compliance Manager confirmed the PREA Screening Report is used for housing, bed, program, education, work assignments, and for keeping residents safe from sexual abuse.
-LGBTI residents would be treated no differently than any other resident.
+LGBTI residents are treated no differently than any other resident.
+One Sumter YDC resident identified as being bi-sexual.
+He stated he is treated equally to the other residents and was not assigned to a special housing unit.